 Federal Government Personnel

-According to the BLS, the federal government includes four foreign services offices: the Department of State, the Foreign Agricultural Service, the U.S. Agency for International Development (USAID) and the U.S. and Foreign Commercial Service.
+The federal government includes four foreign services offices: the Department of State, the Foreign Agricultural Service, the U.S. Agency for International Development (USAID) and the U.S. and Foreign Commercial Service.
 Workers at these agencies negotiate for and promote U.S. commercial and diplomatic interests.
 USAID workers, for example, might provide assistance to the victims of natural disasters, work to preserve environmental resources or help individuals in Latin American and the Caribbean start small businesses.

 Humanitarian/Civil Rights Advocacy Worker

 Nongovernmental organizations are also involved in humanitarian and human rights advocacy projects.
 An international studies degree program may allow for specialized study in conflict resolution, nonproliferation of arms and other issues.
-The BLS stated that the majority of jobs within advocacy, civic and related organizations are administrative support positions and service, management and financial occupations.
+The BLS stated that the majority of jobs within advocacy, civic and related organizations are administrative support positions and service, management, and financial occupations.